How to feed your tree?

 Fertilizing your lawn regularly with a lawn food helps to feed your existing trees.

 Ross Root Feeders are an easy way to feed larger trees injecting a water-soluble fertilizer into the soil/root zone, as well as watering the tree and lightly aerating the soil.
 This is the same process professionals use to feed established and mature trees.
 Again, this tool is also an excellent way to water trees during periods of drought!

 The Importance of Vertical Mulching

-Vertical mulching is an excellent way to not only core aerate the soil around trees, but it can also be used to feed the trees.
+Vertical mulching is an excellent way to not only core aerate the soil around trees, but it can also be used to feed.
 Vertical mulching is the process of drilling a series of 2-inch diameter holes approximately 8 to 12 inches into the ground.
 These holes are drilled about 18-24 inches apart in a circular pattern, starting 6 feet or so away from the tree’s trunk, working your way out (circular pattern) to several feet past the drip line of the tree.
-These holes can be left open or backfilled with coarse products like sand, pea gravel, turface, or compost, followed by a good watering.
-This process opens up the soil around the tree for better air flow, better water absorption into the soil/root zone, and creating better areas for tree roots to grow.
+The holes can be left open or backfilled with coarse products like sand, pea gravel, turface, or compost, followed by a good watering.
+This process opens up the soil around the tree for better airflow, better water absorption into the soil/root zone, and creating better areas for the roots to grow.

 If using a fertilizer such as 10-10-10, look for a tree feeding rate on the bag.
 If nothing is available, then calculate using 1 pound per inch diameter, for tree trunks 1-6 inches in diameter.
 For those tree trunks 6 inches diameter or larger, use 3 pounds per inch diameter.
-Once finished, be sure to water the trees with a good soil soaking.
+Once finished, be sure to water with good soil soaking.